 Calvary Baptist Church has a long history in Utah dating back to the 1890’s.
 The church dedicated Calvary Tower, a low-income senior housing apartment building managed by Danville Development, on July 30, 1989.

-Danville Services Corp. is a sister company that provides a full range of services for people with disabilities.
+Danville Services Corp. provides a full range of services for people with disabilities.
 Danville Services offer clients supervised apartments, supported living arrangements, supported employment and day training services.

 Danville Support Services

-Danville Support Services is a sister company that provides in-home care to help senior citizens maintain an independent lifestyle.
+Danville Support Services provides in-home care to help senior citizens maintain an independent lifestyle.
 Danville Supports customizes a care plan for each individual and offers around the clock services to their clients.

 Disability.gov is a federal resource that provides information about disability benefits, health care and housing programs.
 You can also locate organizations in your community that can help find independent living, access to transportation or employment.